ut-amrl/BARN_CHALLENGE_2023/README.md

-# Run Instructions for BARN Challenge Organizers !!
+# Run Steps 1-4 for BARN Challenge Organizers !!

 ## Step 1: Add the following to your `~/.bashrc` to point `ROS_PACKAGE_PATH` to the BARN repo